hsmoon121/3d-target-inference/README.md

   - [data/study_3a](https://github.com/hsmoon121/amortized-inference-hci/blob/main/data/study_3a) - Raycasting selection trials (Wide target grid) with assistance (N=12)
   - [data/study_3b](https://github.com/hsmoon121/amortized-inference-hci/blob/main/data/study_3b) - Raycasting selection trials (Dense target grid) with assistance (N=20)
 - Key results (Figures) replication
   - We provide scripts to replicate the key results presented in our paper.
-The replication plots can be found in the [plots/](https://github.com/hsmoon121/amortized-inference-hci/blob/main/plots) directory.
+The replication code for plots can be found in the [plots/](https://github.com/hsmoon121/amortized-inference-hci/blob/main/plots) directory.
 - Code for inference model
   - The code for training the inference model is available in this repository.
 - Code for simulator model